01 of 07

 Makaha Beach Park

 Our exploration of the Leeward Shore took us past the beautiful Makaha Beach Park, a narrow 21-acre park, which features an exceptionally long and wide beach.
-The park and its sand beach are bordered on the west by Kepuhi Point.
+The park and its sandy beach are bordered on the west by Kepuhi Point.

 Like most Leeward Shore beaches, this beach often sees high waves in the winter - up to 25 feet high break off Makaha Point, providing some of the most challenging big waves on Oahu.